JonathanWilbur/punchcardos/README.md

   - [x] `minised`
   - [x] ~~`miniawk`~~
     - This is too heavily dependent on regex and math.
 It will have to compile against `musl`.
+    - Proven to be required, even by an `allnoconfig` build of the Linux kernel.
   - [x] `cpio`
   - [ ] A bootloader (https://github.com/owenson/tiny-linux-bootloader/tree/master)
   - [x] ~~`syslinux`~~